 - Phone calls capture attention better than email, therefore, salespeople are able to acquire information and customize their sales pitches in real time.

 - Phone calls have the ability to be more timely than email and other digital communications.

 Imagine a customer submits an electronic query about your service, but instead of receiving a boilerplate email in return, they receive a phone call from one of your sales agents.
 This will automatically feel like a more caring and personalized experience and therefore can shorten the sales cycle.
 Plus, phone calls allow your team to conduct these conversations more efficiently than in person.
-Customers and salespeople no longer have to travel to connect, thanks to conference calling technology.
+Customers and salespeople no longer have to travel to connect, thanks to conference calling services.
 Sales teams can handle a greater volume of interest via conference call or online meeting than in physical meetings.

 Nothing can beat a real-time conversation when it comes to personalization.
 If you want to experience higher conversion rates, calling prospects and providing a one-on-one personalized sales pitch is one of the best tactics teams can use.

 Conversations Are Where Detailed Explanations Can Convert Customers